Bukama/CodeSnippets/container.md

 ## Conclusion

+A (Docker) container is a less resource intensive, isolated VM-like sandbox, exactly it's a running process, but with it's own file system!
+The content of a container (the programs installed, e.g. a webserver) is defined in a dockerfile.

 The information about exposing a service etc. (e.g. the port) inside the container and to the "outer world" needs to be configured when starting the image.

+## Additional links

+* [Blog about building a CI/CD Pipeline Using Docker](https://www.taniarascia.com/continuous-integration-pipeline-docker/) with much steps "I learned during doing this"

+# Developing

+Personal goal is to develop JavaEE / JakartaEE applications and use containers at least for testing, but maybe for more.

+## Using layers